llvm/circt/docs/Charter.md

 Several projects have described the internal representation of HLS compilers.
 LegUp leverages the Clang/LLVM framework for representing designs, while Bambu builds an independent internal representation.

-A recent effort in this area is Futil, which implements an intermediate representation leveraged by the Dahlia system.
+[Calyx](https://capra.cs.cornell.edu/calyx) is a new intermediate language that combines a software-like control language with a hardware-like structural langauge.
+This intermediate level of representation allows Calyx to optimize structural programs using control flow information.
+Calyx currently serves as the compilation target for [Dahlia](https://capra.cs.cornell.edu/dahlia) and several other domain-specific architectures (systolic array, number theoretic transform unit).

 ### [Dataflow/handshake](Dialects/Handshake.md)